vakeiros/Doron-Velta-MODS/README.md

 poke probe for CraneFly Dragon mount

+ADXL mount that mounts on the probe spot

 BTT Pico mount that offsets electronics to a side so can use sherpa extruder inside electronics bay

 rpi_spacer to mount rpi on top on Pico